Semantics of Money

 Yes, on the face of this statement, you have saved money, and it is certainly better than going out and buying lunch, but you didn’t really save it as much as you didn’t spend it.
 You really don’t have any more money, but you do not have less, so it seems like a wash.

-An absurd extension of this statement would be, “I just saved $24987 by not buying a Camry today”, which is also true, but that money is not saved, it is just not spent.
+An absurd extension of this statement would be, “I just saved $24987 by not buying a Camry today”.
+That money is not saved, it is just money not spent.

 I can see why people say that because no one would care if you said, “I didn’t lose money today by buying lunch”, although I’d like the statement, I’m sure many people would be put off by your truthiness.